 There is no cure for Parkinson’s disease and currently available therapeutic approaches only treat the symptoms of the disease.
 Initially, you may experience significant symptomatic improvement from approved medicines, but over time the benefits begin to lessen.
 A surgical procedure called deep brain stimulation is also available, but typically offered to people with advanced Parkinson’s disease.
 Deep brain stimulation can effectively control diminished or erratic responses to treatment with levodopa.
 The surgery can involve risks including; infections, stroke or brain hemorrhage.
 Additionally, it does not keep the disease from progressing and is not effective in patients that do not respond to levodopa therapy.

 Frustration from limited treatment options has led to an increased focus on stem cell replacement therapy, treatment intending to provide long-lasting relief from symptoms of Parkinson’s disease.
-When dopamine is reintroduced in the central nervous system, researches showed symptoms were decreased or reversed.
-This means, if stem cells can be induced into becoming dopamine producing neurons and then transplanted in affected zones, they could replace impaired cells improving function.1,2
+When dopamine is reintroduced into the central nervous system, researches showed symptoms were decreased or reversed.
+This means, if stem cells can be induced into becoming dopamine producing neurons and then transplanted in affected zones, they could replace impaired cells, improving function.1,2

 Mesenchymal stem cells have been shown to repair and regenerate neurons in the brain, reduce levels of free radicals, improve synaptic connection from damaged neurons and regulate inflammation.
 It is not clear how mesenchymal stem cells perform these functions, but one theory is: injected stem cells are drawn to the injured area where they release trophic factors (molecules that support cell survival) that aid in repairing damaged cells.
 The trophic factors can suppress the local immune system, form new blood vessels, reduce levels of free radicals, stop the damage occurring to tissue, and increase the recruitment, retention, proliferations and differentiation of stem cells.2